gerardocamilo/spring-demo-one/README.md

-# spring-demo-one
-Playing around with Spring
+# Playing around with Spring

-This repo includes:

-- Inversion of Control, Dependency Injection, Bean Scopes and Lifecycle implementations using XML configuration files.
+This repo includes the implementation of the following concepts: Inversion of Control, Dependency Injection, Bean Scopes and Lifecycle using XML configuration files.